amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 touch /etc/default/vip-manager.yml
 ```

 #### 19. Config VIP Manager.

 Set the following directives and others like below.
+The trigger-value must be specific to every node.

 ```YAML
 trigger-key: "/maunleashdb/17-main/leader"